 Minnesota follows legally prescribed procurement policies and procedures and as such has executed contractual and outsourcing agreements with vendors and other State and Federal agencies in compliance with State and Federal law.
 Legal counsel is involved in all contracts and agreements to ensure full compliance with State and Federal law.
-Exchange staff is working with the Department of Commerce Internal Controls director to perform initial assessment on internal controls and develop compliance procedures for the Exchange.
-Exchange staff is also coordinating with the Department of Human Services to develop controls and compliance for the proper allocation and uses of Medicaid funding.
+Exchange staff have worked with multiple state agencies to perform an initial assessment of internal controls and create compliance procedures for the Exchange.
+Exchange staff are also coordinating with the Department of Human Services to develop controls and compliance for the proper allocation and uses of Medicaid funding.